RodzinaSzy/CliWaifuTamagotchi/README.md

 #### **Warning:**
 * Missing/malformed ASCII files may cause a wrong output; handle carefully if modifying assets inside the structure.

+#### **Read, if you want to contribute**
+* Project lives only because there are people who use it.
+Let's make sure we do it for people, not to recieve anotehr achivement to out profiles.
+* Keep the code clean and constructive.
+* Two main goals of the project:
+  * As cusomizable TUI as we can get.
+  * As lightweight tool as we can create, since the project assumes users leave it on the background.

 #### **Future plans:**
 * More interactions (feeding, timed events, stats).
 * Save selected outfit and preferences.